tarwn/lessthandot-hugo/blogs/content/posts/2011-11-02-automated-web-testing-with-selenium-2.md

 ---
 Last week we created a pair of smoke tests with the [Selenium IDE][1] tool.
 Several people commented, with varying levels of politeness, about the downsides of Selenium IDE.
 There are even those that will tell you not to use it at all, to immediately bypass Selenium IDE and go straight to code.
 My opinion is that this is a matter of context.

 Today we are going to get into the nuts and bolts of coding automated tests against the WebDriver library.
-Before we get into that, however, let&#8217;s discuss when it is appropriate to make this transition.
+Before we get into that, however, let's discuss when it is appropriate to make this transition.

 ## Context and When to Transition

 Most projects that are using browser automation are large and require a fairly complex set of tests.
 The solutions they are using are at least at the level we will be working at today, if not further down the road to automated acceptance testing.
 A higher level of complexity across a much larger project is just not manageable with Selenium IDE, so many people are used to bypassing it immediately and going straight to a code solution.

 Context is king.
 For small teams or sites, there is value in being able to put together some quick tests that can be run regularly without making an investment in creating a custom framework.
-It can also be a useful tool when you have a legacy site and just want to make sure it hasn&#8217;t fallen over.
+It can also be a useful tool when you have a legacy site and just want to make sure it hasn't fallen over.

 Not everyone has worked in the context of these larger projects or has worked extensively with Selenium.
 If you are getting started for the first time or currently using Selenium IDE, here are some signs to consider moving to a custom solution: